 - Select Objective - Can Select an Objective for this unit, and it will perform it without further input from you.
 More details in a later development diary.

 - Allow Attachment - Allow other nations units to attach to this one.

-- Cavalry Skirmish - Trades Defense for Offense on Light Cavalry and Camels.
+- Cavalry Skirmish - Trades Defence for Offence on Light Cavalry and Camels.